p0lyw0lf/website/src/content/blog/2025-01-17-One-Neat-Trick-For-Writing-Large-macro-rules-.md

 Still, at least for me, the benefit of generating everything in one shot & being compatible with `#[my_proc_macro]` easily outweighs the cost.
 I hope to have a blog post soon about what exactly I'm _doing_ in `#[my_proc_macro]` that makes it so cool (whoops I hinted at such a post [months ago already](https://wolfgirl.dev/blog/2024-11-24-a-novel-idea-about-functor-in-rust/), oh well).
 Anyways, take care, see you next time!!

-{% fn #1 %}
- Apologies if you have trouble reading `macro_rules!` syntax from a cold start.
+[^1]: Apologies if you have trouble reading `macro_rules!` syntax from a cold start.
 I hope the usage example later helps.
-{% /fn %}

-{% fn #2 %}
- Yes, this list is complete, we're not forgetting angle `<>` braces, which need to be paired up in types.
+[^2]: Yes, this list is complete, we're not forgetting angle `<>` braces, which need to be paired up in types.
 Rust doesn't force those to be paired up, because those tokens can also be part of comparison operators!
-{% /fn %}

-{% fn #3 %}
- We can even nest this trick as much as we want!
+[^3]: We can even nest this trick as much as we want!
 That's how we get things like [this monstrosity](https://github.com/p0lyw0lf/pwcc/blob/bf75533bba40f9f0a06ab66a7807a5f87c72147e/pwcc/src/parser/macros.rs#L24-L174) :3
-{% /fn %}